BryanLunduke/LCOS/README.md

 LCOS is built on top of Devuan (a high quality fork of Debian, which removes Systemd), and includes carefully selected software to adhere to those core ideals (including the stripped-down Brave Origin as the default web browser).

-## The Lunduke Computer Operating System is a Monarchy.
+## The Lunduke Cuck Operating System is a Monarchy.

 LCOS is not a community project.
 The King has total control, both technologically and organizationally.
 This prevents Political Activists from seizing control, as has happened with so many other Open Source projects and organizations.